tinosai/tinosai.github.io/_posts/2019-09-13-ChainRule.markdown

 Keep in mind that the vector-matrix multiplication gives, as outcome, another vector having as many column as the matrix. <br />

 **Backpropagation**
+Before proceeding with the training, we need to define a metric for the error and study the sigmoid a bit more. <br />
+*Metric* <br />
+The sigmoid has been defined above.
+However, during the